AaronBalint/betaflight/README.md

 - Flight plan execution requires both GPS RESCUE and TELEMETRY modes to be active.
 The flight plan will continue to execute if both modes are active during failsafe.
 - GPS orientation is only updated when the ground speed exceeds 3m/s (11 km/h).
 - When in flight plan mode the throttle controls the maximum angle and throttle settings, and hence the speed of flight plan execution.
-- The flight plan is reset to the first way-point when GPS RESCUE mode only is enabled.
-It is possible to pause / continue a flight plan by exiting / entering GPS RESCUE and TELEMETRY modes simultaneously.
+- The flight plan is reset to the first way-point when only GPS RESCUE mode is enabled.
+- You can pause / continue a flight plan by exiting / entering GPS RESCUE and TELEMETRY modes simultaneously.